dattasiddhartha/GIFShop-Wizard/README.md

 Current functionality:
 * Receive messages from user, replies with text (non-NLP)
-* Receive user GIF as payload url, and can successfully reply back the same GIF
+* Receive user GIF as payload url, and can successfully reply back the same GIF (parsing GIFs & modifying them)
+* Fast Style Transfer (we store pretrained styles to be applied to user input images)
+* Segmented Style Transfer (we apply instance segmentation to images and apply FST to those segments only)

 Next steps:
 * Image editing functions
-* Parsing GIFs & modifying them
+* Quick replies

 ## Usage